Estimated reading time: 7 minutes

 The plan needs to answer the basic questions of who, what, how, and when.

-Who will do what, how will it be done, and when is it due to be completed?
+Who will do what, how will it be done, and when will it be completed?

 Example Volunteer Feedback Improvement Plan